 Travel guide to the top of Gara-Bashi station (Mount Elbrus)

-Gara-Bashi station is a ski lift at an elevation of 3.883m (12,739ft) above the sea level, located in the highlands of Kabardino-Balkarian Republic of Russia.
-It's one of the highest roads of Europe.
+Gara-Bashi station is a ski lift at an elevation of 3.883m (12,739ft) above sea level, located in the highlands of the Kabardino-Balkarian Republic of Russia.
+It's one of the highest roads in Europe.

 Where is Gara-Bashi station (Mount Elbrus)?

-Tucked away in the south-east slope of Mount Elbrus, between the Black and the Caspian seas, only 20 km from the Georgian border, Gara Bashi is the highest ski lift in Europe.
+Tucked away on the southeast slope of Mount Elbrus, between the Black and Caspian Seas, just 20 km from the Georgian border, Gara-Bashi is the highest ski lift in Europe.
 Near the lift are the Garabashi (also known as Botchki) huts.
-The huts are on the way to the ascent of Mount Elbrus, the highest point of Europe in the Caucasus Main Range.
-The huts look like grain silos laying on their side.
+These huts are en route to the ascent of Mount Elbrus, the highest point in Europe in the Caucasus Main Range.
+The huts resemble grain silos lying on their sides.
 They are sparsely furnished and comfortably sleep six climbers each.
-The track climbs up to the cable car and chairlift system.
-From the upper ski lift station it is about 50-60m distance to the Barrel Huts, a group of 11 huts.
+The track ascends to the cable car and chairlift system.
+From the upper ski lift station, it is about 50-60 meters to the Barrel Huts, a group of 11 huts.
 The huts belong to the municipality of Terskol, the last town in the Baksan Valley at the foot of Mt Elbrus.
-Near the huts is the Observatory Terskol (at 3.092m above the sea level).
-Some snowmobiles can climb up to 4.486m asl.
+Near the huts is the Terskol Observatory (at 3.092m above sea level).
+Some snowmobiles can climb up to 4.486m (14,717ft) above sea level.

 Is the road to Gara-Bashi station challenging?

-Set high in the western Caucasus mountain range, the road to the summit is totally unpaved and brutally steep, hitting a 33% of maximum gradient through some of the ramps.
-4x4 vehicles only.
+Set high in the western Caucasus mountain range, the road to the summit is entirely unpaved and brutally steep, with gradients reaching 33% in some sections.
+It is suitable for 4x4 vehicles only.

 How long is the road to Gara-Bashi station (Mount Elbrus)?

-The track is accessible during some summer days only.
+The track is accessible only on certain summer days.
 Starting at Terskol, the road to the ski lift is 10.5 km (6.52 miles) long.
-Over this distance the elevation gain is 1.695 meters.
-The average gradient is 16.14%.
+Over this distance, the elevation gain is 1.695 meters, with an average gradient of 16.14%.

 Conquering Mount Elbrus, the highest mountain in Europe